TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * **Strings** are called **Ideals**, or **_id_** for short.
 Feminist ideals are usually extremely well written, detailed and lengthy, clearly longer than what could be held with a simple char array.
 * **Characters** are now called **_strong_**.
 * **Pointers** are called **preferred pronouns**, or **_prepro_** for short.  *Pointer* is phallic and is thus problematic.
 All **_prepro_**s of void type by default — in fact, all variables must be instantiated without type, and are allowed to randomly choose their type during execution.
+* A new data type, **_diversity_**, is also included, which initiates by random as one of the many data types, and changes during the course of the program.
 * In general, all data types are dynamic.
 Who's to say a number can't be a string if it believes it is?
-* A new data type, **_diversity_**, is also included, which initiates by random as one of the many data types, and changes during the course of the program.
+* Data structures and variables of all kinds have a random chance of deciding that they don't "feel right", and are actually a different type, and must henceforth be referred to ONLY as its preferred data type.
+* Not calling the preferred data type leads to a PrivilegeNotCheckedException, or PrivilegeNotCheckedTriggerWarning

 On 1s and 0s
 ============